jasp-nerd/schnapsen/README.md

 # Schnapsen Game Bot Project

 ## About This Project
-This is my school project where I added two new bots to play the card game Schnapsen.
-I forked this project from my teacher's original repository and added my own bot implementations.
+This is my school project where me and skick added two new bots to play the card game Schnapsen.
+We forked this project from my teacher's original repository and added our own bot implementations.

-## What I Added
+## What We Added
 1. **Aggressive Bot (RiskTakingBot)**
    - Takes more risks by playing high-value cards first
    - Always tries to win tricks when possible